microshare/microshare.github.io/docs/1/getting-started/data-workflow.md

 ---
 layout: docs
 title: Data Workflow
-description: Robot examples to build a Data Workflow
+description: Guide to understanding Data Workflow
 group: getting-started
 toc: true
 ---

-## What is a data workflow?
+## What is a Data Workflow?
 You can set up automated multistep processes to route and transform your data so it's ready to be consumed by an App or a Dashboard.
 This is called a data workflow.
 The automated actions are managed by [Robots](../robot-guide), and the access to transformed data is granted with [Rules](../rules-guide).
 In this article we will describe the usual actions you can perform with Robots to get your data workflow ready.

 For an introduction to robots take a look at the [Robot Guide](../robot-guide)

-## Read data from the data lake
+## Read Data from the Data Lake

 Your workflow will usually start with reading data that was pushed to the data lake.
 This can be triggered automatically if your Robot was listening to a data stream recType, or periodically with a scheduled Robot.
 Below are code snippets to read data from the data lake.

-### Read record triggering the Robot
+### Read Record Triggering the Robot

 Parse the message that triggers the Robot using lib.parseMsg to get the data and metadata from the 'text' parameter: